amezcua/Beak/README.md

 Sample application (twitter client) using clean architecture principles.

 ## Features
-- Login to Twitter using Oauth 1.0.
+- Log in to Twitter using OAuth 1.0.
 Full client implementation.
-Checkout the domain module (oauth package) to see how the signatures are created.
+Checkout the domain module ("oauth" package) to see how the signatures are created.
 Tests available in the domain module too.
 - See the user's home timeline.
 Pull to refresh to reload the latest tweets.
 Scroll to the bottom to load older tweets.
-- See a users profile data.
+- See a user's profile data.
 On a tweet in the home timeline, tap on the image or user's name.
 - Post a new tweet.
 Use the FAB button to show the UI to post a new update.
-After successfully posting it the home timeline is refreshed so that the user can see the new tweet.
+After successfully posting it, the home timeline is refreshed so that the user can see the new tweet.

 ## Architecture
 The app has been built using Clean Architecture concepts (https://blog.8thlight.com/uncle-bob/2012/08/13/the-clean-architecture.html) borrowing a bunch of concepts and ideas from https://github.com/PaNaVTEC/Clean-Contacts (thanks Christian!).